Prescription Drug Rehabilitation & Treatment Center

 There are several problems in prescription drug addiction that create a vicious cycle of addiction even though recovery is sought.
 These include:

-- Quickly Developing Physical and Psychological Dependencies—this is especially true for those with already existing problems such as unresolved trauma, depression, anxiety and the history of problematic substance use.
+- Quickly Developing Physical and Psychological Dependencies—this is especially true for those with already existing problems such as unresolved trauma, depression, anxiety, and the history of problematic substance use.
 Unresolved underlying issues cause dysfunctional brain patterns (habits, neural pathways) that make one vulnerable to addiction and that continue to drive addiction once it develops.
-In short, if one already is in either physical or psychological pain, these drugs seem like miracle drugs at first, but this is a false solution, too, as addiction develops.
+In short, if one already is in either physical or psychological pain these drugs seem like miracle drugs at first, but this is a false solution as addiction develops.
 The body quickly gets to the point of needing them to ease the discomfort of withdrawal.
 Psychologically, one also comes to need them to regulate emotional states and to serve as primary coping strategies.

 - Feeling Safe with Prescription Medications—it is natural to trust in the recommendations of healthcare providers.
-However, your prescribers do not always note your underlying problems and vulnerabilities.
+However, your prescribers do not always know your underlying problems and vulnerabilities.
 Also, prescribers do not always recognize the severe risk of addiction for you either.

 - Polydrug Use—using combinations of more than one drug is common in prescription drug addiction.
 Tolerance increases over time causing you to no longer get the effects you want.
 Consequently, some mixture of substances is taken to boost the effects to the desired level.
 Painkillers, benzodiazepines and alcohol are a common combination.

 - Treatment Failure—many painstaking and earnest attempts to recover from prescription drug addiction fail.
 Relapse to the same medication is common, as is switching to other types of painkillers, riskier methods of use, or heroin.
 Treatment fails because the underlying issues of addiction are not resolved at traditional treatment centers.